Drag Race Holland season 2

-The second season of Drag Race Holland premiered on 6 August and concluded on 24 September 2021.
+The second and final season of Drag Race Holland premiered on 6 August and concluded on 24 September 2021.
 The competition is broadcast on Videoland in the Netherlands and on WOW Presents Plus internationally.
 The competition sees ten Dutch drag queens compete for the title of the next Dutch Drag Superstar, a cash prize of €15,000, a crown and scepter by Fierce Drag Jewels, and a stage on the 2022 edition of the Dutch Milkshake festival.

 The cast was officially announced via social media on 27 July 2021.

 The winner of the second season was Vanessa Van Cartier, with My Little Puny ending as runner-up.

 Contestants

 Ages, names, and cities stated are at time of filming.